johnmartins/morpheus/README.md

 To build a windows package, run `npm run package-win`

 ### Signing the windows installer
 To sign your windows installer you need the files `win.pfx` and `win-pwd.txt`.
 These files needs to be in the `build-resources/certificates/` directory.
+They are not included in this project repository since they are secret (and should be kept secret by the developers) for security reasons.